Ethiopia–Russia relations: Imperial history

 The history of this relationship has its origins in the 19th century.
 Russia's first steps in the Horn of Africa were taken by a Cossack adventurer named N.I.
-Ashinov, who attempted to establish a "New Moscow" at the coastal town of Sagallo in modern-day Djibouti.
-This short-lived settlement came to an end in February 1889 when French authorities removed the 175 Russian settlers.
-While Ashniov had never more than lukewarm support from the Russian Tsar, a delegation led by V.F.
+Ashinov, who illegally without any support from the Tsar attempted to establish a "New Moscow" at the coastal town of Sagallo in modern-day Djibouti, with the expectation that a Russian community there would force the Tsar to come to protect and lay claim to it.
+This short-lived settlement came to an end in February 1889 when French authorities attacked the out-post after Russia denied any official link to them, the 175 Russian settlers were then forcibly removed by a Russian Naval ship detachment that was set to collect them.
+Nikolay Ashinov was then imprisoned for disobeying the Tsar, who had no interest in forming colonies or engaging in the slave trade in Africa, that was the domain of Turkish Ottoman and European Empires While Ashinov had never received any support from the Russian Tsar, a delegation led by V.F.
 Mashkov to Emperor Menelik II in October 1889 was official.
-Mashkov discussed arms sales to Ethiopia with the Ethiopian emperor, and upon returning to Russia he was decorated by the Tsar.
+Mashkov discussed arms supply, technology and diplomatic support supply deals to Ethiopia with the Ethiopian emperor, and upon returning to Russia he was decorated by the Tsar for successfully establishing ties.
 Mashkov made a second visit to Ethiopia early in 1891 under the sponsorship of the Imperial Russian Geographical Society.
 Paul Henze notes that the reasons of Mashkov's visits were "no doubt political, but the fact that both countries were Orthodox encouraged favorable attitudes on both sides."

-Russia provided the mountain guns the Ethiopian army used in the 1896 Battle of Adwa.
+During the First Italo-Ethiopian War, Russia was the sole European power that offered diplomatic support to Ethiopia.

 A permanent Russian diplomatic presence was established in Addis Ababa in 1902.